open-mmlab/mmgeneration/docs/en/advanced_guides/datasets.md

 In this document, we will introduce the design of each datasets in MMGeneration and how users to add their own dataset.

-In 1.x version of MMGeneration, all datasets are inherited from BaseDataset.
+In 1.x version of MMGeneration, all datasets are inherited from `BaseDataset`.
-Each dataset load the data list by `load_data_list` and call `prepare_data` in `__getitem__` to load the data info.
-In `prepare_data`, `get_data_info` and transforms pipeline will be called progressively.
+Each dataset load the list of data info (e.g., data path) by `load_data_list`.
+In `__getitem__`, `prepare_data` is called to get the preprocessed data.
+In `prepare_data`, data loading pipeline consists of the following steps:

+1. fetch the data info by passed index, implemented by `get_data_info`
+2. apply data transforms to the data, implemented by `pipeline`

-If you want to implement a new dataset class, you must implement `load_data_list` function.
+If you want to implement a new dataset class, you only need to implement `load_data_list` function.
 We also encourage users to use the original data loading logic provided by `BaseDataset`.
 If the default loading logic is difficult to meet your needs, you can overwrite the `__getitem__` interface to implement your data loading logic.

 ## 1. `UnconditionalImageDataset`